 d.
 Glass or breakable objects of any kind;

 h.
 Stuffed toys;

-FLOWER VASE: Permanent or temporary flower vases are limited to two per gravesite.
-Only those who have purchased a third vase prior to this rule change and have a letter of authorization approved by the Cemetery Director are allowed an exception.
-The columbarium wall niche will be allowed only one authorized mounted vase.
+FLOWER VASE: Permanent or temporary flower vases are limited to (1) ONE* per gravesite.
+Only those who have purchased a second vase prior to (*October 2013) this rule change and have a letter of authorization approved by the Cemetery Director are allowed an exception at this time.
+Eventually, grave restoration projects will bring vase alignment to one per gravesite, the same standard as Punchbowl Cemetery.
+The columbarium wall niche will be allowed only (1) ONE authorized mounted vase.
 Delivery and installation of the permanent type vase will be permitted after the permanent marker is received.
-After the installation of the permanent vase, temporary vases are no longer allowed.
+After installation of the permanent vase, temporary vases are no longer allowed.

 INTERMENT FLAGS: Interment flags donated to the cemetery by the next of kin will form the Avenue of Flags for display on certain holidays.
 Also, a brass nameplate in honor of the Veteran will be placed on a plaque located in the lobby area of the Hawaii State Veterans Cemetery Administration Building.